-The cultivation of roses is severely hampered by weeds.
+Rose cultivation is severely hampered by weeds.
 Weeds serve as habitats for several illnesses and pests in addition to consuming water and nutrients.
 The manual approach works well when used correctly and often.
 Yet, the chemical technique is affordable, practical and effective in getting rid of weeds with just one or two applications.
-The herbicides 2,4-D and Nitrofen are advised for use in rose.
+The herbicides 2,4-D and Nitrofen are advised for use in rose planting.

 Pruning is the practice of removing undesirable and unproductive parts of a plant in order to increase the plant’s vigour and productivity.
 It is usually performed in the month of October to November.
 Applying Bordeaux paste to the cut ends soon after pruning is advised to protect the plants from infections.

 The incidence of aphids on foliage and flower buds is higher in the months of January and February.
 They are tiny and have a green tint to their black colour.
 Both the nymph and the adult ingest the sap from young branches, buds and flowers.
 They eat the cell sap, stain the leaves and have an impact on flower buds, causing them to fall and lose their attractiveness.
 Spraying Chloropyriphos + Cypermethrin at the rate of 2 ml/litre or Diafenthiuron at the rate of 1 gm/litre water, will successfully manage this.

 Adults are dark brown or black in colour, whereas nymphs are reddish.
 Both nymphs and adults infest flowers and leaves as a result of which, flower buds fail to open and develop abnormally and leaves become sickly, crinkled and deformed.
 After removing flowers, especially delicate ones, spray the foliage with carbaryl (3 g/l), Spraying Chloropyriphos + Cypermethrin at the rate of 2 ml/litre water or Acetamaprid at the rate of 0.5 gm/litre water.